-In Chinese medicine there are several diagnoses but the most common are qi stagnation, blood stagnation or blood deficiency.
+In Chinese medicine, there are several diagnoses but the most common are qi stagnation, blood stagnation, or blood deficiency.

 Blood deficiency causes a dull pain that is worse towards the end of the period or after the period is over.
 It is accompanied by fatigue and pallor.
-Women who have this kind of cramps find the formula Ba Zhen Tang (Eight Treasure Tea) useful.
+People who have this kind of cramps find the formula Ba Zhen Tang (Eight Treasure Tea) useful.

-Our advice to our YinOva patients who suffer from menstrual cramps is as follows:-
+Our advice to our Yinova patients who suffer from menstrual cramps is as follows:-

 - Exercise regularly.
 Exercise moves blood and qi in Chinese medicine and so helps to counteract blood and qi stagnation.
 In more conventional terms exercise increases endorphins which are your body’s natural pain killer.

 - An acupuncture and moxibustion treatment can really help your cramps.
 The most important point we use is Spleen 6, which is on the inner calf.
 In Chinese medicine, this point moves blood and relieves pain.

 - Taking the correct Chinese herbs for your pattern can bring relief.
 Ask us for our help in suggesting a formula that will be suitable for you.

 - There have been several studies into Omega 3 fatty acids which have been shown to improve menstrual cramping.